hnw/MemoizeIterator/README.md

 MemoizeIterator
 ===============

-PHP memoizing iterator which inherits SPL CachingIterator
+Memoizing iterator for PHP which inherits SPL CachingIterator